 Guyana - Market OverviewGuyana - Market Overview

-Fiscal and Monetary Policy: According to the Bank of Guyana’s Annual Report 2016, the Guyanese dollar depreciated marginally by 0.12% against the U.S. dollar at the end of December 2016.
-The exchange rate deteriorated at approximately GYD 206.5 to USD 1 at the end of December 2016.
-This information can be referenced at Bank of Guyana.
-More recently, the exchange rate appeared to be under pressure, as evidenced by a recent rise in price reflecting a reported shortage of foreign currency by the private sector and “cambios” (or exchange houses in Guyana).
-The GoG was forced to introduce in January a stipulation limiting the spread between the buying and selling rate to three points.
+Fiscal and Monetary Policy: According to the Bank of Guyana’s Annual Report 2018, the Guyanese dollar depreciated against the U.S. dollar at the end of December 2018.
+This information can be referenced at .
+Recently, media reporting indicated that the exchange rate appeared to be under pressure, as evidenced by a recent rise in price, reflecting a reported shortage of foreign currency by the private sector and “cambios” (exchange houses in Guyana).
+Consequently, the GoG was forced to introduce a stipulation limiting the spread between the buying and selling rate to 3 points.
 The Ministry of Finance and the Bank of Guyana jointly noted that stabilizing the foreign exchange rate (which currently floats at GYD 215-220 per one U.S. dollar) is of utmost priority to the GoG, though both stated that there is no shortage of dollars at the Bank of Guyana or Guyana’s reserves and retention bank accounts.
-Currently, the exchange rate is quite stable.

-The Trade Relationship: The United States continued to be one of Guyana’s leading trade partners in 2016.
-According to the Guyana Bureau of Statistics, Guyana recorded a USD 96 million merchandise trade deficit with the United States in 2016.
-This represents a decrease from 2015 in which Guyana recorded a trade surplus of USD 63 million.
-The U.S. market remained significant for Guyana with export earnings of USD 286 million at the end of 2016.
-This represented a 6% decrease from export earnings of USD 303.2 million at the end of 2015.
-Guyana’s imports from the United States amounted to USD 382 million at the end of 2016, a 4% increase from an imports value of USD 368.1 million in 2015.
-Guyana’s major exports to the United States in 2016 continued to be non-monetary gold, fish and shellfish, aluminum and bauxite, lumber and wood, and apparel and household goods.
-The major imports from the United States in 2016 were machinery, foodstuffs, animal feeds, petroleum products, chemicals, computers and computer accessories, passenger vehicles, telecommunication equipment, and pharmaceuticals.
+The Trade Relationship: The United States continued to be one of Guyana’s leading trade partners in 2018.
+According to the Guyana Bureau of Statistics, Guyana recorded a USD 230 million merchandise trade deficit with the United States in 2018.
+The U.S. market remained significant for Guyana with export earnings of USD 199 million at the end of 2018, although there was an approximately 35 percent decrease from export earnings of USD 269 million at the end of 2017.
+Guyana’s imports from the United States amounted to USD 429 million at the end of 2018, a 5 percent increase from an imports value of USD 408 million in 2017.
+Guyana’s major exports to the United States in 2018 continued to be non-monetary gold, fish and shellfish, bauxite, lumber, and wood, and apparel and household goods.
+The major imports from the United States in 2018 were articles of iron and steel, motor cars, machinery, foodstuffs, animal feeds, petroleum products, chemicals, computers and computer accessories, passenger vehicles, telecommunication equipment, and pharmaceuticals.

 Guyana Trade Development and Promotion